aquanodemusic/aquanode-plugins/synths/alphabetasynth/README.md

 ## Thanks

+Claude Sonnet provided the initial version of the synth, refinements using Claude Opus 5.5.
 I provided a few simple presets in the download as well, though these were made for older versions of the synth.

 Thanks for checking it out!